MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

   - Geo-redundant copies of Azure blob storage (containing document attachments) in other Azure regions.
   - Same secondary region for the Azure SQL and Azure blob storage replications.

 The primary data stores are supported for replication.
 This means that components for each service, such Management Reporter and entity store, use transformed data from the primary database, which need to be generated after the recovery site has been setup and service started.
-Customer code artifacts and recovered data stores is used to re-deploy the site, with a Recovery Time Objective (RTO) of up to 10 hours.
+Customer code artifacts and recovered data stores are used to re-deploy the site, with a Recovery Time Objective (RTO) of up to 10 hours.
 This will enable state replication of the compute nodes along with networking and other components to set up the secondary site using the recovered data stores.
-In the event DR is utilize to recover the customer's production instance, each of Microsoft and customer will perform the responsibilities in [Incident management](service-description.md#incident-management).
+In the event DR is utilized to recover the customer's production instance, Microsoft and customer will perform the responsibilities in [Incident management](service-description.md#incident-management).

 | Microsoft's responsibilities  | Customer's responsibilities |